Coalición Floresta Logo Coalición Floresta Search Buscar

 The institutions indicated in the previous article must comply with the following actions:

-• a)Within a period not exceeding ninety calendar days from the publication of this directive, issue a detailed report on the negative effects that the ENSO phenomenon is producing in the Northern Caribbean and Southern Caribbean regions of the country, with an estimate of the cost of the damages and a projection of future effects and costs.
-Said report must be sent to the Presidency of the Republic and the Presidency of the CNE.
+• a)Within a period not exceeding ninety calendar days from the publication of this guideline, issue a detailed report on the negative effects that the ENSO phenomenon is producing in the North Caribbean and South Caribbean regions of the country, with an estimate of the cost of the damages and a projection of future effects and costs.
+Said report must be submitted to the Presidency of the Republic and the Presidency of the CNE.
 These reports must be updated periodically.

-• b)Within the same period cited above, each institution must implement, according to the scope of its competencies, specific prevention actions for the effects produced by excess rainfall, allocating the corresponding resources in accordance with the obligations established in Article 27 of Law Nº 8488.
-A report on said actions must be sent within that period to the Presidency of the Republic.
+• b)Within the same period cited above, each institution must implement, according to the scope of its competencies, specific prevention actions for the effects produced by the excess rainfall, allocating the corresponding resources in accordance with the obligations established in article 27 of Law No. 8488.
+A report on these actions must be submitted within this period to the Presidency of the Republic.

-• c)The CNE must carry out the corresponding technical assessments in order to determine whether it is appropriate to declare an alert in specific zones that allows for the contracting of services and first-impact works according to that institution's legal framework.
+• c)The CNE must carry out the corresponding technical assessments in order to determine whether it is appropriate to declare an alert in specific zones that allows for the contracting of services and first-impact works under the legal framework of said institution.

 3

-The CNE must assess, within the scope of its competence, the technical reports submitted on the excess rainfall situation in order to justify or not justify the recommendation of a national emergency declaration by the Executive Branch.
+The CNE must assess, within the scope of its competence, the technical reports that are being submitted on the situation of excess rainfall in order to justify or not justify the recommendation of a national emergency declaration by the Executive Branch.
 Said recommendation must be recorded in a reasoned resolution issued by the President of the CNE.

 4

-The indicated institutions must coordinate their actions with the Municipalities of the area in order to unify criteria and procedures and to prioritize the interventions and works necessary for prevention efforts.
+The indicated institutions must coordinate their actions with the Municipalities of the area in order to unify criteria and procedures and prioritize the necessary interventions and works for prevention efforts.
 At all times, coordination between entities and respect for the autonomy of local governments must prevail.

 5

-In cases where specific events occur that can be classified as local emergencies and that require immediate attention, the procedures that each institution has shall be implemented, with the possibility of resorting to the procedures and terms established for these cases in the final paragraph of Article 15 of the National Emergency and Risk Prevention Law Nº 8488, under the coordination of the CNE.
+In cases where specific events occur that can be qualified as local emergencies and that require immediate attention, the procedures that each institution has shall be implemented, and the procedures and terms established for these cases in article 15, final paragraph, of the National Law on Emergencies and Risk Prevention No. 8488 may be used, under the coordination of the CNE.

 6

-In cases where the attention of a local emergency (according to the definition in the final paragraph of Article 15 of Law Nº 8488) requires the extraction of materials from rivers, quarries, or cuts in the area, the first-impact response protocols that the CNE establishes for these cases shall be applied; the procedures carried out must be notified to the Directorate of Geology and Mines.
-In this regard, the CNE must publish the corresponding protocols in the Official Gazette La Gaceta and keep a copy of said documents on the CNE website.
+In cases where the response to a local emergency (according to the definition in article 15, final paragraph, of Law No. 8488) requires the extraction of materials from rivers, quarries (canteras), or pits (tajos) in the area, the first-impact response protocols established by the CNE for these cases shall be applied; the Directorate of Geology and Mines must be notified of the procedures carried out.
+In this regard, the CNE must publish the corresponding protocols in the Official Gazette La Gaceta and maintain a copy of said documents on the CNE website.

 7